“More Honesty Would Be a Wonderful Idea”

 two-time foreign minister (2007–09 and 2010–13), Karel Schwarzenberg has had a ringside view of Europe’s imperfect.

-The former French finance minister and IMF chief will soon take over as head of the European Central Bank.
-She is likely to continue Mario Draghi’s loose monetary policy, disappointing many Germans.
-But she’s a much better communicator.
+The former French finance minister and IMF chief s likely to continue Mario Draghi’s loose monetary policy, disappointing many Germans.

 The Green Party’s core policies are global in nature, from protecting the environment to defending human rights and democracy.
 Acting through the EU is the basis of all Green foreign policy.